eventespresso/event-espresso-core/docs/G--Model-System/models-primary-keys.md

 On model objects, the corresponding field value is either an integer (eg on events and registrations), short string (eg countries and statuses), or they instead have a combined key (eg term relationships).

-This article especially explains the strange situation with Event Espresso models that have no primary key field.
+This article explains the strange situation with Event Espresso models that have no primary key field.
 It assumes you've already read about [model querying](model-querying.md) and [Using EE4 Model Objects](using-ee4-model-objects.md).

 ## Background